PUPIL RECORDS

 Names, addresses, and telephone numbers of high school juniors and seniors, may be released to federal, state, and local government agencies, and the military forces of the United States.
 Military recruiters shall not have access to a student's name, address, and telephone number if the parent/guardian has notified the district in writing that such information shall not be released.

-To avoid the inadvertent release of e-mail addresses of parents or students, group e-mails sent to parents or students shall enter the recipient's email address in the "blind copy" field of the e-mail header.
+To avoid the inadvertent release of email addresses of parents or students, group emails sent to parents or students shall enter the recipient's email address in the "blind copy" field of the email header.

-School Directories Directory information compiled by parents or students at a school can only be released to recipients who can be positively identified as a student currently enrolled or parent of a student currently enrolled at that school, or a staff member currently at that school.
+School Directory information compiled by parents or students at a school can only be released to recipients who can be positively identified as a student currently enrolled or parent of a student currently enrolled at that school, or a staff member currently at that school.

 Confidentiality: Student Records

-In accordance with the Education Code, no teacher, principal, employee, or governing board member of any public, private, or parochial school, including colleges and universities, shall permit access to any written records concerning any particular pupil enrolled in the school in any class to any person except under judicial process unless the person is one of the following:
+In accordance with the Education Code, no teacher, principal, employee, or governing board member of any public, private, or parochial school, including colleges and universities, shall permit access to any written records concerning any particular student enrolled in the school in any class to any person except under judicial process unless the person is one of the following:

-4. a state or local law enforcement officer, including a probation officer, parole officer or administrator, or a member of a parole board, seeking information in his course of his duties
+4. A state or local law enforcement officer, including a probation officer, parole officer or administrator, or a member of a parole board, seeking information in his course of his duties

 Student Records from Social Media